a woman with her arm stretched out the window of her SUV driving along the coast

 You can only cross the border/obtain a TN Visa ten days prior to your assignment start date.
 Not all border crossings offer TN Visa services, so be sure to Google it beforehand.

-14. Apply for SSN
+14. Apply for a SSN

 At this point, you will be in the U.S., with a TN Visa, and a job lined up – yay!
 The next step is to apply for your Social Security Number (SSN):